 When you and your partner talk about the situation, you'll both want to keep in mind some key things about ED:

 Don't blame yourself.
 "Men with ED need to know that this isn't their fault, and their partners need to know the same thing," says Holly Richmond, PhD, a somatic psychologist and certified sex therapist in Portland, OR, and Los Angeles.
 It's not because of something that either of you did or didn't do.
 There's no one to blame and no need to apologize.

-ED doesn't happen because he's not turned on enough.
+ED doesn't happen because they're not turned on enough.
 Partners need to know that they won't be able to "cure" ED if they just try harder in the bedroom.
 In general, adding some sparkle to your sex life is fine, but sex toys and a spending spree at Victoria's Secret will not solve ED.

 It's common.
 One major study estimates that about half of all men have some degree of erectile dysfunction.
 And it gets more common as you get older.

 It's treatable.
 "ED is not a crisis, it's a speed bump," says Roger Libby, PhD, a psychologist and sex therapist in Seattle.
 "You can solve it."